Animireddy/SMAI_PROJECT_12/README.md

 1. Collecting train and test data from online sources.
 18-03-2019

-2. Build a model for the problem 									Not yet decided(may be last week of march or first week of April)
+2. Build a model for the problem 									Done by April 20th

-3. Run on test data 											      	Not yet decided
+3. Run on test data 											      	Done by April 22nd